-CXOs are increasingly looking at Sustainability as one of the most important challenges facing their business and also as an opportunity to build competitive advantage.
+CXOs are increasingly looking at sustainability as one of the most important challenges facing their business and also as an opportunity to build competitive advantage.

-In the next few years, companies will grapple with the execution challenges of meeting Sustainability goals.
-Successful execution of complex Sustainability initiatives will have a profound transformational impact and will influence the entire ecosystem including clients, employees, partners, suppliers, local communities and society at large.
+In the next few years, companies will grapple with the execution challenges of meeting sustainability goals.
+Successful execution of complex sustainability initiatives will have a profound transformational impact and will influence the entire ecosystem including clients, employees, partners, suppliers, local communities and society at large.

-Infosys focuses on helping clients in 'Building Tomorrow's Enterprise' and 'Sustainable Tomorrow' is central to this strategic market focus.
+Infosys focuses on helping clients in Building Tomorrow's Enterprise.
+Infosys also focuses on a Sustainable Tomorrow, which is central to this strategic market focus.
 Our Sustainable Tomorrow framework addresses three key dimensions:

-- Social Contract
+- Social contract

-- Resource Intensity
+- Resource intensity

 Seeks ways to do more with less, conserving precious natural resources, eliminating waste, reusing / recycling raw materials and finding suitable substitutes.
-These include achieving energy efficiency across the enterprise, lowering CO2 emissions to meet emerging regulations as well as lowering cost and improving efficiency
+These include achieving energy efficiency across the enterprise, lowering CO2 emissions to meet emerging regulations as well as lowering cost and improving efficiency.

-- Green Innovation
+- Green innovation

 Addresses issues around skill sets, innovation and collaboration frameworks, partnerships and alliances, co-creation, research and analytics.
-Outcomes include building new products and services for the Sustainability market, thereby creating new engines for growth and profits
+Outcomes include building new products and services for the sustainability market, thereby creating new engines for growth and profits.

-- Complexity and transformative nature of enterprise-wide Sustainability initiatives: Successful Sustainability initiatives demand an intimate understanding of the business, Sustainability goals and metrics to measure success, enterprise data models, enterprise technology architecture and footprint, effective communications, program and change management, and executive sponsorship
+- Complexity and transformative nature of enterprise-wide sustainability initiatives: Successful sustainability initiatives demand an intimate understanding of the business, sustainability goals and metrics to measure success, enterprise data models, enterprise technology architecture and footprint, effective communications, program and change management, and executive sponsorship.

-- Skill scarcity: There is a scarcity of experienced Sustainability consultants in the areas of carbon management, Sustainability reporting, green IT, energy efficiency, corporate social responsibility and related areas.
+- Skill scarcity: There is a scarcity of experienced sustainability consultants in the areas of carbon management, sustainability reporting, green IT, energy efficiency, corporate social responsibility and related areas.

-- Organizational and behavioral change: Most Sustainability initiatives need to percolate deep into organizational processes.
-This will require significant employee engagement, change management, education and training efforts.
+- Organizational and behavioral change: Most sustainability initiatives need to percolate deep into organizational processes.
+This will require significant employee engagement, change management, education, and training efforts.

-- Align Sustainability with the organization’s core strategy and values to ensure that it is a guiding principle in all initiatives.
+- Align sustainability with the organization’s core strategy and values to ensure that it is a guiding principle in all initiatives.

-- Build your brand and reputation around Sustainability and improve engagement with your employees, customers, investors, suppliers and other stakeholders.
+- Build your brand and reputation around sustainability and improve engagement with your employees, customers, investors, suppliers, and other stakeholders.

-- Tap new markets, customer segments and revenue streams through innovative new products and services that are inspired by your Sustainability goals.
+- Tap new markets, customer segments, and revenue streams through innovative new products and services that are inspired by your sustainability goals.

 - Manage regulatory compliance needs and risks arising from energy and resources price / supply volatility.